Tonedawg1/gen1recomp-simple-speed-indicator-/README.md

 Grab the latest zip from "Releases" on the right.

-This mod should work with both gen 1 and gen 2 games.
+This mod should work with all gen 1 and gen 2 games.

 Example image:
 https://imgur.com/a/gen1recomp-speed-indicator-demonstration-6r0v0Ga